RandyBrown12/Independent_Study/W5-6Notes/W5-6Lab.md

 ## How to set up the lab:

-Make sure you are in the W5-6Notes directory before you continue
+Make sure you are in the W5-6Notes directory before you continue.

-Side Note: Docker Hub has marked your repos as public for default.
+Side Note: Docker Hub has marked your repos as public by default.

-To create this setup, we first need to create our images from our dockerfiles:
+To create this setup, we first need to create our images from our Dockerfiles:

 ```
 docker build . -t <docker_username>/flaskapp-frontend-w5-6:latest -f Dockerfile.frontend